 It’s the drink of choice for race days, but did you know there are endless different ways to enjoy your bubbles?
 Champagne blends beautifully with a number of liqueurs and even just placing a fresh strawberry in your glass can add a tasty new twist to the world’s favourite party drink.
 Have fun trying these five classic Champagne cocktails.

 Easy and decadent, this classic cocktail adds a dash of sweetness to your celebratory tipple – and it’s easy enough to make at home.
-Simply soak a sugar cube with a few drops of Angostura bitters, place it in your flute, then pour in very cold Champagne on top.
+Simply soak a sugar cube with a few drops of Angostura bitters, place it in your flute, then pour in very cold Moët & Champagne on top (because only the finest will do!).
 Some also like to add a splash of brandy or cognac.
 Either way, it’s delicious.

 This mix of Champagne and the sweet blackcurrant liqueur Crème de Cassis results in a pretty blush-coloured cocktail.
 Served in a flute, it should be a delicate-hued, pale pink.